Evashna/RationalClosure/README.md

 ## General info
 The goal of this project is to build on previous work to design and implement algorithms for the Rational Closure and to evaluate the extent to which these algorithms are scalable.
 Our approaches include ternary search and concurrency.

+Knowledge bases and defeasible implications (queries) must be formatted according to the propositional logic syntax recommended by the TweetyProject documentation (i.e., a ~> b). (http://tweetyproject.org/)

 ## Technologies
 This project is created with/has the following dependencies: